Vermont State Subsidy Profile

 - Psychological and psychiatric services—psychotherapy by a private practicing psychologist or psychiatrist up to $500 per calendar year

-- Chiropractic—only the treatment known as manual manipulation of the spine to correct a subluxation.
-10 treatments/year.
+- Chiropractic—only the treatment known as manual manipulation of the spine to correct a subluxation, up to 10 treatments/year.

 - Cosmetic surgery—only if necessary for prompt repair of accidental injury or to improve the function of a malformed body part